-Also known as Willis-Ekbom Disease, RLS affects more than 3 million people in the United States each year, and it is estimated that seven to 10 percent of the population may be afflicted with this chronic condition.
+Also known as Willis-Ekbom Disease, RLS affects more than 3 million people in the United States each year.
+It is estimated that seven to 10 percent of the population may be afflicted with this chronic condition.
 Surprisingly, this condition is classified as a sleeping disorder because those who suffer from RLS typically experience symptoms and discomfort at night when trying to sleep.
-According to the National Institute of Neurological Disorders and Stroke (NINDS), it is also considered a movement disorder and a sensory neurological disorder, causing individuals an intense and irresistible urge to move their legs.
+According to the National Institute of Neurological Disorders and Stroke (NINDS), it is also considered a movement disorder and a sensory, neurological disorder.
+This disorder causes individuals to have an intense and irresistible urge to move their legs.

 For the broad majority of cases, there is no specific known cause of RLS.
-The condition may be related to or coincide with other conditions, such as pregnancy, iron deficiency, neuropathy, and renal disease, and it has also been linked to certain medications in some patients.
+The condition may be related to or coincide with other conditions, such as pregnancy, iron deficiency, neuropathy, and renal disease.
+It has also been linked to certain medications in some patients.
 Because these contributing and/or concurrent conditions vary so much from patient to patient, doctors have been unable to pinpoint a specific cause.

-In addition to a nearly irresistible urge to move one’s legs, those who suffer from RLS may also experience muscle pain in their legs along with cramping, tingling, and/or burning.
-Individuals may also have a hard time getting to sleep and are likely to experience sleep disturbances once they do fall asleep, resulting in fatigue during daytime hours.
+In addition to a nearly irresistible urge to move one’s legs, those who suffer from RLS may also experience muscle pain in their legs, along with cramping, tingling, and/or burning.
+Individuals may also have a hard time getting to sleep and are likely to experience sleep disturbances once they do fall asleep.
+Inadequate sleep can result in fatigue during daytime hours.
 Although some people experience a reprieve of their symptoms with occasional remissions, symptoms may worsen the longer one has the condition.